octopus-network/near-light-client-rs/README.md

 ## Crate `near-light-client`

-This crate defines all necessary interfaces/functions for NEAR light client and provides default implementation of light client block header verification, on-chain state verification and transaction/receipt verification.
+This crate defines a minimal interface for NEAR light client and provides default implementation of light client header verification, on-chain state verification and transaction/receipt verification.
 It is implemented as `no-std` and tried to keep minimal dependencies.
 It doesn't include any persistence logic too.
-This crate can be used in other Rust based applications which need NEAR light client implementation, like `Substrate`.
+This crate can be used in other Rust based applications which need basic NEAR light client implementation, like `Substrate` or IBC implementations.

-The interfaces/functions in this crate are designed based on the [IBC specification](https://github.com/cosmos/ibc) (ics-012-near-client), making it easier to be integrated into the implementation of IBC/TAO as a client component.

 ## Crate `light-client-app-sample`